fkhademi/flightschool-docs/docs/chapter-2/overview.md

 ![Toplogy](../images/copilot-spoke-gw.png)
 _Fig.
 Copilot Topology_

-## Lab 2.4 - Attach spoke gateways to the Aviatrix transit gateway
+## Lab 2.4 - Attach Spoke Gateways to Aviatrix Transit GW
 ### Description
 We now have all of our gateways deployed.
 Next we need to set up connectivity between the spoke gateways and the transit gateway.
 ### Validate